Don328/PersonalSite/Client/wwwroot/markdown/about-me/stories/pro-se.md

-﻿---

-I had been out of the army for a little over a year.
+﻿I had been out of the army for a little over a year.
 I was working as an aircraft mechanic, doing routine inspections and maintainence.
 I wasn't happy.

 A close friend of mine was moving to Pheonix.
 A former co-worker of his had been trying to convince him to move down there for some time.
 He was making pretty good money and Ian a wanted a piece of it.
 So did I.